YOLOrekt/dual-issuance-bug-bounty/README.md

 Find a bug, get some crypto!!
 Check our twitter @playyolorekt and medium https://medium.com/yolorekt/ for more details on bounties.

+# Testing

+Run ganache-cli on the commandline with the necessary flags in order to run tests succesfully: ` ganache-cli -i 1337 -e 10000 -a 20`
+Adjust number of accounts as desired.

 # YOLO token dual-issuance on Ethereum and Polygon

 YOLOrekt is deploying a first of its kind synced token dual-issuance both on Ethereum and Polygon.
 The contributors can choose to buy YOLO tokens on Ethereum with Ether (ETH) or on Polygon with Matic Ether (mETH).